Yacht-Labs/ord-swap-service/README.md

 This command will create a migration to apply the Prisma schema (defined in prisma/schema.prisma) to your PostgreSQL database.
 It will also generate the Prisma Client, which you can use in your Node.js TypeScript server to interact with the database.

+Now run `yarn db:seed` to seed the database

 5. Start the development server.

 ```bash